Biography

 JC CLARK

-I grew up and continue to live in Connecticut, but have spent a number of years in Massachusetts, first at Merrimack College in North Andover, and then working for a technology company in Waltham.
-It was during this latter period that I became enthralled with our country’s history and its beginnings in Boston, Concord, Sudbury and the sea coast areas of Marblehead, Nahant and Revere, all of which contribute to the settings for my novels.
+I grew up and continue to live in Connecticut, but spent a number of years in Massachusetts, first at Merrimack College in North Andover, and then working for a technology company in Waltham.
+It was during this latter period I became enthralled with our country’s history and its beginnings in Boston, Concord, Sudbury and the sea coast areas of Marblehead, Nahant and Revere, all of which contribute to the settings for my novels.

 After a lengthy career in marketing, where I extolled the virtues of various forms of technology from factory computers to software to radio frequency tracking devices, transitioning to crime fiction and psychological thrillers has been a rewarding and challenging change.
 Crafting plots and timelines has pushed my creative writing, imagination and organizational skills to the max in order to deliver a believable, intelligent story with a credible twist.